vkr008/resume/src/pages/index.md

 Bangalore, India | contact@vikaskumar.in | +918971576342

-Vikas Kumar hails from Bangalore.
-He has earned degrees from Visvesvaraya Technological University (VTU).
-Since the inception of his career, he has consistently demonstrated a profound enthusiasm for data and data-driven products and tools.
-He derives immense satisfaction from synthesizing information to generate consequential business insights and inform decision-making protocols.
-His pleasure arises from the visualization of the metamorphosis of unprocessed data into invaluable nuggets of information.
-Fortuitously, he has had the opportunity to collaborate with state-of-the-art tools that have facilitated his excellence in this domain.
-The recent proliferation of Big Data has augmented his ardor, rendering this period even more exhilarating for his involvement in this sphere.
+Vikas Kumar, based in Bangalore, holds degrees from Visvesvaraya Technological University (VTU).
+Throughout his career, he has consistently showcased a strong enthusiasm for data and data-driven tools.
+He takes satisfaction in transforming raw data into valuable insights, fueling decision-making processes.
+His experience with cutting-edge tools has honed his excellence in this field.
+The rise of Big Data has further amplified his passion for this domain.
 "Present him with the data!"

+- Proficient in optimizing data-driven products with Big Data tools, adapting to new tech and legacy systems.
+- Tailors real-time decision architectures to diverse industries, aligning data-driven choices with business needs.
+- Commits to continuous improvement, meeting project deadlines, and utilizing varied tech stacks for insightful decisions.
+- Executed successful POCs, using Druid for high-performance time-series analysis.
+- Integrates AWS APIs, Lambda, EC2, S3, RDS, Cloudera Hive, HBase, Elastic Search, and explores ETL tools.
+- Crafts SQL queries, automates with Unix/Python, optimizing processes.
+- Designs efficient data models blending real-world scenarios and tech.
+- Enthusiastic about learning - serverless cloud, ML, data viz.

 ## Technical Expertise